KevCaz/KevCaz.github.io/content/notes/julia/juliamanual_p1.md

   - `]`: package mode
   - `?`: help mode

+Below I jotted a few notes, to highlight a couple of points I found really un

+Alos

 - [Stylistic Conventions](https://docs.julialang.org/en/v1/manual/variables/#Stylistic-Conventions-1): I like the idea that provide convention and dedicated sectiom https://docs.julialang.org/en/v1/manual/style-guide/

 - Support any character and more mathematical way is just so good:

+## Variables

 ```julia